refgenie/refgenie/docs/faq.md

 ## Can I use `refgenie` with my own genome resources I've already set up?

 Yes, you can.
 Of course, one of refgenie's strengths is that it makes it easy to start a new genome resource folder from scratch.
 But if you've already set yours up and want to use *other* parts of the refgenie system (like the Python API, for instance), you can also do that.
-All you need to do is write your assets into your genome configuration file manually.
-Refgenie's automatic management of the configuration file won't alter these so you can use them for whatever you need.
+All you need to do is write your assets into your genome configuration file, which is easy using [refgenie add](custom_assets).

 ## Can I add an asset to refgenie server?